kalekarnn/math-ppt-layered-mcp-ai/README.md

-# Math PowerPoint Plan Reason MCP AI
+# Math PowerPoint MCP AI Agent
 This project implements an intelligent agent system that combines mathematical calculations with PowerPoint presentation generation using a multi-layer architecture.
 The system demonstrates advanced planning and reasoning capabilities through its modular design.